zombience/MovieBarCodeGenerator/Readme.md

 ## Getting Started with this Repo:

-If you'd like to just use this code without tinkering or making your own build, the included zipfile: build.zip
+If you'd like to just use this code without tinkering or making your own build, the included zipfile:

+build.zip

-Contains a working build, ffmpeg, and all necessary python code and libraries
+Contains a working build, ffmpeg, and all necessary python code and libraries.
+You will still need to install opencv-python

+OTHERWISE:

 Download [ffmpeg](http://ffmpeg.org)
 Ensure that you have Python35 for CineSculptures.
 It may work in Python36, but has not been tested